-On March 29, 2017, the Company announced that a deep-penetrating induced polarization/resistivity ("IP/resistivity") survey had commenced at its Newnham Lake Property.
+On March 29, 2017, the Company announced that a deep-penetrating induced polarization/resistivity ("IP/resistivity") survey had commenced at Newnham Lake.
 The 2017 ground IP/resistivity survey would consist of 92.5 line-kilometres across the most prospective areas outlined by previous work.
 The survey method is capable of imaging conductive/resistive horizons to approximately 700 metres depth.

-A formal, third party review of the numerous historical geophysical surveys completed over the Newnham Lake Property, which include airborne VTEM, high-resolution magnetics, ZTEM and gravity as well as ground gravity and MaxMin EM, has been ongoing since November 2016.
-The VTEM survey system used at the Newnham Lake Property successfully imaged conductors to approximately 300 metres depth and ALX's recent experience with modelling ZTEM data collected at the property detected conductive/resistive horizons to depths up to 1,000 metres, or more.
-Improvements in data modeling techniques since those surveys were flown have allowed for a more detailed view of conductivity/resistivity relationships in the basement rocks and have assisted in the recognition of alteration zones around electromagnetic conductors, which can be used as a vector for locating uranium mineralization.
+A formal, third party review of the numerous historical geophysical surveys completed over at Newnham Lake, which include airborne VTEM, high-resolution magnetics, ZTEM and gravity as well as ground gravity and MaxMin EM, has been carried out by the Company.
+The VTEM survey system used at Newnham Lake successfully imaged conductors to approximately 300 metres depth, and ALX's recent experience with modelling ZTEM data collected at the property detected conductive/resistive horizons to depths in excess of 1,000 metres.
+Improvements in data modeling techniques since those surveys were flown have allowed for a more detailed view of conductivity/resistivity relationships in the basement rocks and have assisted in the recognition of alteration zones around EM conductors, which can be used as a vector for locating uranium mineralization.
 In conjunction with the results and interpretation of the 2017 ground IP/resistivity survey, this study will better define the stratigraphy of the host rocks as well as the structural zones on the property in order to better constrain potential future drill targets.

-On May 25, 2017, the Company announced the completion of the ground IP/resistivity geophysical survey at the Newnham Lake Property.
+On May 25, 2017, the Company announced the completion of the ground IP/resistivity geophysical survey at Newnham Lake.
 The survey consisted of 85.5 line-kilometres along 23 cross lines and 14.5 line-kilometres along two longitudinal lines for a total of 100.0 line-kilometres across the most prospective areas outlined by previous work.
-The two longitudinal lines were run along the northern and southern conductive trends to obtain 3D IP/resistivity data in order to produce 3D coverage in roughly a 500 metre wide corridor along the northern and southern conductive trends.
+The two longitudinal lines were run along the northern and southern conductive trends to obtain 3D IP/resistivity data in order to produce 3D coverage in roughly a 500 metre wide corridor along the northern and southern conductive trends and enable better resolution of crosscutting structural features in the vicinity of the conductive trends.

-On August 10, 2017, the Company announced it had identified high-priority drill targets interpreted from the results of a ground geophysical survey carried out during the spring of 2017 at the Newnham Lake Property.
+On August 10, 2017, the Company announced it had identified high-priority drill targets interpreted from the results of a ground geophysical survey carried out during the spring of 2017 at Newnham Lake.
 In the Athabasca Basin with competent sandstone cover, uranium mineralization is typically associated with conductive metasedimentary rocks and an alteration halo which is manifested as a resistivity low in the lower sandstone.
 At Newnham Lake, unconformity depths are relatively shallow (less than 200 metres), and the anomalies located by ALX's 2017 IP/Resistivity survey are located beneath the sandstone in the basement rocks.